 IPSec is recommended for all interfaces that use the Diameter protocol.
-The use of IPSec between service providers is based on bilateral agreement.
+The use of IPSec between service providers or between service providers and IPX service hubs is based on bilateral agreement between those parties.
 This applies to both GRX and IPX.